-This is the initial public offering of shares of common stock of Akoya Biosciences, Inc. All of the shares of common stock being sold in this offering are being sold by us.
+This is the initial public offering of shares of common stock of Akoya Biosciences, Inc. All of the 6,580,000 shares of common stock being sold in this offering are being sold by us.

 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price per share will be between \$ and \$.
-We intend to apply to list our common stock on the Nasdaq Global Select Market ("Nasdaq") under the symbol "AKYA."
+The initial public offering price per share is \$20.00.
+Our common stock has been approved for listing on the Nasdaq Global Select Market ("Nasdaq") under the symbol "AKYA."